JakubTabor/Convolutional_Neural_Network/README.md

 # Thats all my convolutional layers, now i need to "flatten" them, because they need to fit to my whole network, so i add "Flatten layer"
 # Now I add additional "Dense layer" with (128 neurons and activation relu" and "output layer" with "one neuron" and "activation sigmoid"
 # Then I need to compile my model with "optimizer adam", "loss will be binary_crossentropy" because i have binary output and "metrics will be accuracy"
+# Finally I train my model with "x as training_set and validation_data as test_set" and "25 epochs"